steve30avs/orbis-events/README.md

 # The Starter Project
 This repo contains the beginnings of a new and improved event registration system.
 It is written with C# using Asp.Net Core 2.2.
 It uses an SQLite database with Entity Framewrok Core 2 for ORM.

+What it has:

+- Minimum set of models needed to complete requirements (see src/OrbisEvents/Data/Models)
+- Minimum set of controllers needed to complete requirements (see src/OrbisEvents/Controllers)
+- Database (orbisEvents.db) & Database access layer using Entity Framework Core 2 (see src/OrbisEvents/Data/AppDbContext.cs)
+- Simple landing page

+What it needs:

+- Basic user authentication (registration & login. password encryption optional)
+- Pages for creating events
+- Pages for viewing & registering for events

 The intent is to give you ideas on how you could structure the project.
-You are free deviate from this structure as you see fit to meet all the requirements laid out.
+You are free to deviate from this structure as you see fit to meet all the requirements laid out.
+You are also free to add any additional features you feel might be useful to the overall experience of the system.